In-Context Probing: Toward Building Robust Classifiers via Probing Large Language Models: Discussion

 \section{Discussion}

-With the current progress in developing large language models, and increasing capabilities of such models, they will be used to solve different classification tasks in few-shot or zero-shot settings.
-While in-context learning offers an efficient way to deploy LLMs to solve new downstream tasks, it is very unstable: Our results confirm that the way that instructions are formulated can significantly change the results.
-We propose in-context probing as a systematic approach to reduce such instability.
-Our probing approach is extremely simple and only requires access to the last layer contextual representations of an LLM.
-We acknowledge the fact that real-world classification tasks are low-resourced, where there are only a few hundred annotated examples available.
-Our experiments suggest that even in such a low-resourced setting, in-context probing can achieve competitive results to ICL, while being significantly more robust to variations in the instructions.
+With the current progress, and growing accessibility, LLMs are increasingly used to solve a wide range of classification tasks.
+Often in impromptu and low-data-budget scenarios.
+While in-context learning offers an efficient option to deploy LLMs on new tasks, it is unstable: Our results confirm that instructions formulation can significantly affect results.
+We propose in-context probing as a systematic approach to reduce instability.
+Our probing method is extremely simple and only requires access to the output representations of LLM's last layer.

+Real-world classification tasks often rely only on a few hundred annotated examples between training and validation.
+Our experiments suggest that even in such settings, in-context probing produces better classifiers on top of smaller models.
+Furthermore, probing achieves competitive results to ICL in larger models, while being significantly more robust to variations in the instructions.

+We hypothesize that probing may be useful also in the development of some of the larger models, to estimate headroom and sensitivity to instruction phrasings in classification tasks.
+We leave this for future work.